menrique/lana-api/README.md

 * There is no authentication/authorization yet applied.
 * The modeled data only respond to the available inventory, promotions and cart example scenarios.

+Let's run `npm test` to check the following examples:

 #### 1. Get available products

 **Request:**